vishalveerareddy123/Lynkr/README.md

 - Proxy HTTP API on `8080`
 - Optional SearxNG instance on `8888` (started automatically when `WEB_SEARCH_ENDPOINT` is the default)

 Workspace files are mounted into the container (`./:/workspace`), and `./data` is persisted for SQLite state.
+If you launch the proxy outside of this compose setup you must provide your own search backend and point `WEB_SEARCH_ENDPOINT` at it (for example, a self-hosted SearxNG instance).
+Without a reachable search service the `web_search` and `web_fetch` tools will return placeholder responses or fail.

 #### Manual Docker build